 The goal of energy assurance planning is to achieve a robust, secure and reliable energy infrastructure that is also resilient — able to restore services rapidly in the event of any disaster.
-Energy assurance accounts not only for responses to disruptions as they occur (i.e. extreme weather, infrastructure failure) but also for long term measures that reduce overall risk and vulnerabilities to critical energy infrastructure.
+Energy assurance accounts not only for responses to disruptions as they occur (i.e. extreme weather, infrastructure failure) but also for long-term measures that reduce overall risk to and vulnerabilities of critical energy infrastructure.

-According to Delaware law and in accordance with federal regulations, the director of the Delaware Emergency Management Agency (DEMA) may grant a waiver to the federal 60/70-hour motor carrier driving rule for a period not exceeding 3 consecutive days, to any motor carrier engaged in energy supply deliveries such as heating oil and liquefied petroleum gas, based upon criteria established by the Division of Energy & Climate (DEC).
+According to Delaware law and in accordance with federal regulations, the director of the Delaware Emergency Management Agency (DEMA) may grant a waiver to the federal 60/70-hour motor carrier driving rule for a period not exceeding three consecutive days, to any motor carrier engaged in energy supply deliveries such as heating oil and liquefied petroleum gas, based upon criteria established by the Division of Energy & Climate.

-Requests should be submitted via email to Karen Forrest or Rachel Yocum, using the waiver request form below.
+Requests should be submitted via email to Emily St.Clair and Mark Dworkin, using the waiver request form below.
 Requestors are encouraged to call the Division of Energy & Climate at 302-735-3480 prior to submitting the waiver request form, to ensure timely return.

 About Delawares' Energy Assurance Plan